| |

 C. Andrews - Melody

-a hardscrabble West Virginia mining town, Melody Logan often
+Series #1) Growing up in a hardscrabble West Virginia mining

-wished that her flighty, movie-star-gorgeous mother, Haille,
+town, Melody Logan often wished that her flighty, movie-star-gorgeous

-unwavering love, Melody always felt safe and secure - until
+wonderful father's unwavering love, Melody always felt safe

-a dreadful mining accident tore her from her family's moorings.
+and secure - until a dreadful mining accident tore her from

-Melody was still devastated by her father's death when she came
+her family's moorings.
+Melody was still devastated by her

-home from school to find her mother gaily packing suitcases.
+father's death when she came home from school to find her

-They first stop on Cape Cod to visit with her father's family.
+mother gaily packing suitcases.
+They first stop on Cape Cod

-Melody had barely met her cousins - handsome Cary, whose twin
+cousins - handsome Cary, whose twin sister, Laura, had recently

-sister, Laura, had recently been killed in a tragic sailing
+been killed in a tragic sailing accident, and May,

-on the Cape with these strangers. |
+with these strangers.

 Jean

-F. Andrews (Flying Fingers Series) The
+F. Andrews The

 Ghost of Tomahawk Creek ~ The Flying Fingers Club ~